-Home Recipes Desserts and pastries How to make jam
+Home Rețete Desserts and baked goods How to make jam

-Everyone knows the taste of jam since childhood.
-Our grandmothers stocked up on them for future use to enjoy a sweet delicacy on cold winter evenings.
+Everyone has known the taste of jam since childhood.
+Our grandmothers stocked up on it for future use so that they could enjoy the sweet delicacy on cold winter evenings.
 But does everyone know how to cook it correctly?

 1

-Winter jam is a slice of summer in a jar.
-How nice it is on frosty winter evenings to open a jar of jam and remember the warmth and the sun.
-The right jam looks very nice.
-In a thick, transparent syrup, berries or ripe fruit pieces are evenly distributed.
-Although some craftsmen can cook tasty and healthy delicacy from zucchini, carrots or chestnuts.
-There is already someone in that much, but still there are general rules for cooking "summer in a bank".
+Jam in winter is a piece of summer in a jar.
+How nice it is to open a jar of jam on frosty winter evenings and remember the warmth and sun.
+The right jam looks very beautiful.
+Berries or pieces of ripe fruit are evenly distributed in the thick transparent syrup.
+Although some craftsmen can cook tasty and healthy treat from zucchini, carrots or chestnuts.
+There’s a lot going on here, but there are still general rules when cooking “summer in a jar.”

-1. First of all, you need to seriously approach the selection of fruits for jam.
+1. First of all, you need to take a serious approach to selecting fruits for jam.
 Give preference to berries grown in your area.
-This reduces the risk of preserving harmful chemicals instead of healthy fruits for the winter.
+This reduces the risk of preserving harmful chemicals for the winter instead of healthy fruits.
 Slightly unripe fruits are best suited for jam.
-If you take overripe, there is a risk of getting an incomprehensible mess.
-Also, it will not have a positive effect on the beauty and taste of the product if you use raw materials with signs of spoilage - rot spots, damage from birds or insects, crumpled sides.
+If you take overripe ones, there is a risk of getting an incomprehensible mess.
+It will also not have a positive effect on the beauty and taste of the product if you use raw materials with signs of spoilage - rot spots, damage from birds or insects, wrinkled sides.

-2. The right dishes are very important in this matter.
+2. The correct utensils are very important in this matter.
 A copper, shallow basin is best suited.
-Make sure that the dishes are free of rust stains or green deposits.
-Enameled dishes are not suitable for the simple reason that everything in them most often burns.
-Which, of course, will spoil the taste of the finished product.
+Make sure that there are no rust spots or green deposits on the dishes.
+Enameled dishes are not suitable for the simple reason that most often everything in them burns.
+Which, of course, will ruin the taste of the finished product.

-3. Before you start cooking, the fruits must be carefully sorted out.
-Remove leaves, crumpled berries, seeds and stalks.
+3. Before you start cooking, you need to carefully sort the fruits.
+Remove leaves, bruised berries, seeds and stalks.
 It is also good to rinse everything in clean water.

-4. Properly prepared syrup is the most important thing in the preparation of this delicacy.
-The syrup is prepared like this - take an amount of sugar equal to the weight of the berries.
-If the raw material is 3 kg, then add 3 kg of sugar too.
-Plus, for every kilogram of sand, you need to add 200 g of water.
+4. Properly prepared syrup is the most important thing in preparing this delicacy.
+The syrup is prepared like this: take an amount of sugar equal to the weight of the berries.
+If there are 3 kg of raw materials, then add 3 kg of sugar too.
+Plus for every kilogram of sand you need to add 200 g of water.
 Mix everything and bring to a boil over low heat.
-A good syrup will drain slowly from the spoon.
+A good syrup will flow slowly from the spoon in a stream.

 5. After boiling, pour the berries into the syrup.
-You can, on the contrary, pour the syrup over the jars with the berries already decomposed and boil the whole mass.
+You can, on the contrary, pour syrup into jars with already arranged berries and boil the whole mass.

-When cooking, the proportions must be observed.
-If you put less sugar than according to the recipe, there is a risk that the jam will ferment.
-You need to pack it in glass jars with tin lids.
+When cooking, proportions must be observed.
+If you add less sugar than according to the recipe, there is a risk that the jam will ferment.
+It should be packaged in glass jars with tin lids.
 To prevent the jam from becoming moldy, the jars must be dry and thoroughly washed.
 Also, the storage area for rolled up cans should also be dry and well ventilated.

 2